dcspt-getin/AIC_POAT/README.md

 # AIC_POAT - Research Project Repository

 This repository contains the code and documentation for the research project conducted at the University of Aveiro, Portugal.
-The project focuses on the evaluation of territorial impact from urban revitalizaion operations.
+The project focuses on the evaluation of territorial impact from urban revitalization operations.

 ## Project Structure